1) Start your day with porridge

 Tea is a good source of polyphenols, a plant compound, which according to a study by the University of Liverpool Institute of Ageing and Chronic Disease, tea can reduce inflammation.
 Green tea contains a particularly higher number of polyphenols, as well as the natural antioxidant epigallocatechin 3-gallate (EGCG) which help to preserve cartilage and bone.

 Cherries contain anthocyanins, a plant pigment that has strong antioxidant and anti-inflammatory properties.
 Cherries also contain the nutrients potassium and iron, essential minerals needed by the body in order to function.
 Research by Oregon Health and Science University has suggested that tart cherries, in particular, may help to reduce joint pain and inflammation, with a recommended two cups of tart cherry juice a day believed to help reduce inflammation.
 While research on the cherry juice is not yet conclusive, additional research is needed, it may be a good drink to add to your diet.
 However, bear in mind that cherry juice is not calorie-free and try to avoid those with added sugar.

 4) Eat chia seeds

 Chia seeds have a great deal of nutritional value and are even believed to have been used by the Aztecs to relieve sore skin and joint pain.
-They are a very rich source of omega-3 fatty acids, in fact, the seeds contain even more omega-3 per gram than salmon!
-Omega-3 fatty acids are known for their inflammatory properties, with a number of studies, including research from the University of Southampton, showing that they can help to reduce joint pain and inflammation.
+They are a very rich source of omega-3 fatty acids.
+In fact, the seeds contain even more omega-3 per gram than salmon!
+Omega-3 fatty acids are famous for their inflammatory properties, with a number of studies, including research from the University of Southampton, showing that they can help to reduce joint pain and inflammation.
 Chia seeds are also rich in copper and zinc, two essential minerals that help to produce the enzymes that fight inflammation in the body.